November 2016 — Black Friday

 “You didn’t even ask me first!”

-I opened my mouth, then closed it again.
-Classic Constanza logic.
-Infuriating and irrefutable.
+I opened my mouth, then shut it again.
+Classic Constanza logic — infuriating and impossible to argue with.

-I flopped back onto my pillows, heart thudding now for a whole new reason.
-Part nerves.
-Part anticipation.
-Part what-have-you-done.
-I kept telling myself I wasn’t waiting for something.
-Not for a buzz.
-Not for his number to light up my phone.
-Definitely not for the possibility of a maybe.
+I flopped back onto my pillows, heart thudding for a whole new reason.
+Part nerves, part anticipation, part what have you done.
+I kept telling myself I wasn’t waiting.
+Not for a buzz, not for his number to light up my phone, not for the possibility of a maybe.

 Time passed.
 We watched something dumb on Netflix and argued over which candle smelled better—Mahogany Teakwood or Sweater Weather.
-It’s undeniably Sweater Weather, by the way.
-Constanza eventually dozed off in a nest of throw blankets on the floor, but I couldn’t sleep.
-My brain wouldn’t shut up.
+It’s Sweater Weather, obviously.
+Constanza eventually dozed off in a nest of throw blankets, but I couldn’t sleep.
+My mind wouldn’t quiet.

 Was he going to text me?